|Location:||Gypsum karst of Podolie. Near the village of Krivche, Ternopil District.|

 Krystal'na, the crystal cave, is famous for its numerous calcite, aragonite and gypsum speleothems.
 With 22km of passages, it is also the largest cave of Ukraine and among the World's longest caves.

-The Crystal Cavern also holds a strange secret: In 1962 an expedition found the skeleton of an unknown man.
-They also found imperial Russian 5 kopeck coins, that tell about the maximum age of this person.
-But story behind this death is still unknown.
+The Crystal Cavern also holds a strange secret: in 1962 an expedition found the skeleton of an unknown man.
+They also found severl imperial Russian 5 kopeck coins, which tells a lot about the maximum age of this person.
+But the story behind his death is still unknown.

 The cave belonged to Poland until the end of World War II, when the borders of Poland were drawn new by the Allied.
 The development of the cave was very expensive, but it made the cave the most poular show cave of Poland in the time between World War I and II.
 At this time the cave was called Jaskinia Kryształowa in Polish.